-The implementation is generic and will work for most situations however, you can make changes to handle custom situations.
-When you start the WICED BT Stack by calling wiced_bt_stack_init one of the parameters is a pointer to the GATT DB, meaning that the WICED BT Stack will directly access your GATT DB for some purposes.
+The implementation is generic and will work for most situations, however you can make changes to handle custom situations.
+When you start the Stack by calling wiced_bt_stack_init one of the parameters is a pointer to the GATT DB, meaning that the Stack will directly access your GATT DB for some purposes.

-The GATT DB is used by both the WICED Bluetooth Stack and by your Application firmware.
-The WICED Bluetooth Stack will directly access the Handles, UUIDs and Permissions of the Attributes to process some of the Bluetooth Events.
-Mainly the WICED BT Stack will verify that a Handle exists and that the Client has Permission to Access it before it gives your application a callback.
+The GATT DB is used by both the Stack and by your Application firmware.
+The Stack will directly access the Handles, UUIDs and Permissions of the Attributes to process some of the Bluetooth Events.
+Mainly the Stack will verify that a Handle exists and that the Client has Permission to Access it before it gives your application a callback.